VRYeshwanth/Directory-Organizer/README.md

 # Directory Organizer

-A minimal Electron-based desktop application that organizes files in a selected directory based on their file extensions.
+A clean and modern Electron-based desktop application that organizes files in a selected directory by grouping them into meaningful category-based folders.

-The app helps keep folders clean by automatically grouping files into extension-based subfolders.
+The app is designed as a lightweight utility to keep directories tidy with a single click, while providing clear feedback about what was organized, skipped, or failed.

 ---

 ## Features

--   Simple and minimal user interface
+-   Modern and minimal user interface
--   Organizes files based on their extensions (e.g., `.jpg`, `.pdf`, `.mp3`)
+-   Organizes files into category-based folders (Images, Documents, PDFs, Archives, etc.)
--   Creates folders automatically if they do not exist
+-   Automatically creates category folders if they do not exist
+-   Displays statistics after each organize operation
+-   Safely handles file conflicts and errors without crashing
--   Works on local directories
+-   Works on any local directory

 ---

 ## How It Works

-1. Select a directory.
+1. Select a directory using the file picker.
-2. The app scans all files in the directory.
+2. The app scans all files in the selected directory (non-recursive).
+3. Each file is categorized based on its extension.
-3. Files are moved into folders named after their extensions.
+4. Files are moved into folders named after their category.
-    - Example:
+5. A results modal displays detailed statistics.

+### Example structure after organizing

     ```
     Downloads/
-        ├── jpg/
+    ├── Images/
-        ├── pdf/
+    ├── PDF/
-        ├── mp3/
+    ├── Documents/
-        └── txt/
+    └── Archives/
     ```

+## Result Statistics

+After organizing, the app shows:

+-   Total files found
+-   Number of folders detected
+-   Files successfully organized
+-   Skipped files (unsupported or ignored)
+-   Conflicts (existing files)
+-   Errors (permission or move failures)

 ---